parsiya/parsiya.net/content/post/2020/2020-05-17-go-slices/index.markdown

 extra member there.

 # What Did We Learn Here Today?
-If you want to change a slice in a function, return the modified value.
+If you want to change a slice in a function, return the modified slice.
+Do not pass it as a parameter in order to reuse the original copy.
+The original copy might contain the changes.